HaonanGuo/Remote-Sensing-ChatGPT/README.md

 Help
 ----
-Any question?
+Remote Sensing ChatGPT is an open source project that welcome any contribution and feedback.
 Please contact us with: haonan.guo@whu.edu.cn